alexiusacademia/365-Days-Java-Challenge/README.md

 - Started coding on IrregularChannelSection class for irregular shaped channels (e.g. rivers)
 - Created project board on github for monitoring
 - Implement travis-ci build badge

+**May 22, 2018 (Day 38)**
+- Continue on the IrrigFlo library
+- Completed the feature for irregular section channels
+- Published a release of the library v1.2.0 at github